 Skip to main content

 The UScholars program builds community by prioritizing strong peer-to-peer social supports and administrative supports.
-With this two-pronged approach, students have an enriching research experience in an environment that promotes belonging, inclusion, and respect.
+With this two-pronged approach, students have an enriching research experience in an environment that promotes respect and mutual appreciation.
 Read below to learn more about how we construct our scholarly community.

-Overall, students are strongly encouraged to develop a good working relationship with the University Scholars administrative staff and seek advising check-in appointments as often as needed throughout their time in the program.
+Overall, students are strongly encouraged to develop a strong working relationship with the University Scholars administrative staff and seek advising check-in appointments as often as needed throughout their time in the program.

 The UScholars Faculty Director and Faculty Council serve as additional advising resources for students.
-Scholars are strongly encouraged to attend office hours with Faculty Council members to discuss research pathways.
-These advisors can answer questions and help students navigate the richness of the University’s vast resources.
+Scholars are strongly encouraged to attend office hours with Faculty Council members to discuss research pathways,as they can answer questions and help students navigate the richness of the University’s research environment.

-By the end of sophomore year, in their formal research proposal, each Scholar identifies a Penn faculty mentor who guides the student’s original research project for the duration of their time in the program.
+By the end of sophomore year, each Scholar identifies a Penn faculty mentor who guides the student’s original research project for the duration of their time in the program.
 This mentor provides the Scholar with the discipline-specific skills and knowledge that is necessary for a successful undergraduate research experience.
 The faculty mentor also communicates with the Program Coordinator and Faculty Director on their mentee’s research progress and occasionally attend UScholars events.

 The UScholars Alumni Mentor Database serves as another layer of support and community for University Scholars.
 Upon graduating from the University, all program alumni are invited to submit a profile to the database and build a supportive relationship with incoming and continuing Scholars in a voluntary “give what you can” opportunity.